nealhnguyen/RealTimeIoTGrapher/README.md

 ```
 Then click on the link provided to open the graph in your browser.

-Runnning it should look like this.
+Running it should look like this.
 ![Running the realTimeIoTGraph](images/exampleRun.png)

 ### Now, the realTimeIoTGraph should be running in your browser.